How to Become a Movie Extra in Atlanta

 What's it like to be a zombie on The Walking Dead?

 Being an extra on The Walking Dead is pretty much the coolest thing ever.
 Some zombies, such as those in the deep background of huge scenes like Season 2's barn-burning finale, only wear masks or are quickly air-brushed.
 A very lucky few, however, are chosen to be "heroes" and go through an hour-long make-up process that involves prosthetics, contact lenses and more.
-And unlike many movies and television shows, The Walking Dead recognizes how important its extras are to the show's success.
+And unlike many movies and television shows, The Walking Dead recognizes and respects exactly how important its extras are to the show's success.

 How do I become an extra on The Walking Dead?